 10. Other fixes for Android apps not working on mobile data

 If you still face an issue with Android apps not working on mobile data, you should check to see if the Airplane mode is turned on and try rebooting your device.
-Make sure there is no data saver turned on or if the app is not blocked in your country, which can cause that, even if you are able to download, that it won’t work with your data as your internet provider might have blocked it.
+Make sure there is no data saver turned on or if the app is not blocked in your country, which can cause that, even if you are able to download, it won’t work with your data as your internet provider might have blocked it.